Kiva business microloans review

 What is a Kiva direct microloan?

 A Kiva direct microloan is a crowdfunded loan with no interest or fees.
-Kiva allows first-time borrowers to apply for loans ranging from $25 to $10,000 with terms up to 0.08 years.
-After that, you may be able to borrow up to $25,000.
-Kiva generally recommends applying for different loan amounts depending on your time in business:
+Kiva allows first-time borrowers to apply for loans ranging from $25 to $15,000 with terms up to 3 years.
+Kiva generally recommends applying for different loan amounts depending on your time in business, with loans up to $1,000 for startups and higher amounts for businesses that are bringing in revenue.

 How do Kiva direct loans work?

-Applying for a Kiva microloan involves setting up a campaign and having between 10 and 35 members of your social network contribute within the first 15 days.
+Applying for a Kiva microloan involves setting up a campaign and having between 5 and 35 members of your social network contribute to it within the first 15 days.
 If your network can make those contributions, your campaign will become public and you have up to 30 more days to reach your goal.
 Kiva claims that over 90% of campaigns that go public reach their goal.

 Kiva isn’t a lender, but a platform that allows businesses to raise funding for a loan through its website.
 It’s not quite crowdfunding because you have to pay it back, but there are zero interest payments or platform fees.